dfernandez79/rinter/README.md

 ## Big bundle size

 Rinter itself is small, but both RxJS and Lodash are big modules.
-The library packages include ES6 JavaScript files that bundlers like [Webpack] should use automatically.
 If your bundle size is big, make sure to use a bundler that supports ES6 modules and does [tree-shaking] to remove unnecessary code.
 For example, Webpack 4+ or Rollup supports that, but Webpack 3 doesn't.